Modern Foreign Languages

 Useful resources and websites

-In addition to SAM Learning, the following websites have lots of resources and ways to practise language skills:
+The following websites have lots of resources and ways to practise language skills: